jerrymarino/iCompleteMe/README.md

 ### I get `libpython2.7.a [...] relocation R_X86_64_32` when compiling

-The error is usually encountered when compiling ICM on Centos or RHEL.
+The error is usually encountered when compiling iCM on Centos or RHEL.
 The full error looks something like the following:

 ```